Penetration Testing and Security Vulnerabilities of Voice Recognition Technologies

 In October 2016, the BBC reported that they were able to fool the voice recognition security system of HSBC, one of the largest banks in the world.
 In their investigation, BBC reporter Dan Simmons conducted an experiment where he recorded his own voice and the voice of his twin brother, Joe, who has a similar voice.

 HSBC responded to the BBC's experiment by stating that its voice recognition system was not designed to identify identical twins and that this particular procedure was only one of several authentication methods used by the bank to verify customers' identities.
-The bank also stated that it continually reviews and updates its security measures to address emerging threats.
+The bank also stated that it continually reviews and updates its security measures to address emerging threats, including those posed by AI voice generators.

 Enhancing biometric security with penetration testing